Perfect — and powerful — summer devotions for the holy souls in purgatory

 The Sacred Heart, the Precious Blood

-This year the Solemnity of the Most Sacred Heart of Jesus is celebrated on June 8.
-(It’s a movable feast but always 19 days after Pentecost, on a Friday.)
+The Solemnity of the Most Sacred Heart of Jesus is a movable feast but always 19 days after Pentecost, on a Friday.
 And every year June is dedicated to the Sacred Heart and July to the Precious Blood.
 Both are really good reminders that souls long for the Precious Blood of that Sacred Heart.

 St. Thomas Aquinas tells us that “as the dew refreshes and raises up the withering plants and flowers, so does the Blood of Christ revive and comfort and bring renewed hope to the poor souls in purgatory.”